Samuel Medley (minister)

 Samuel Medley (1738–1799) was an English Baptist minister and hymn-writer.

 Life

-He was the second son of Guy Medley (died 25 October 1760), born at Cheshunt, Hertfordshire, on 23 June 1738; his father kept a school there, married the youngest daughter of William Tonge, schoolmaster at Enfield, and was a close friend of James Hervey.
+Samuel Medley was born on 23 June 1738 in Cheshunt, Hertfordshire.
+He was the second son of Guy Medley (died 25 October 1760), who had a school in Cheshunt.
+Guy Medley was married the youngest daughter of William Tonge, schoolmaster at Enfield; and was a close friend of James Hervey.
 He was educated by Tonge, his maternal grandfather, and at 14 was apprenticed to an oilman in the city of London.
 In 1755, however, he obtained his freedom on entering the Royal Navy, from which he was discharged after being wounded in the Battle of Lagos on 18 August 1759.